 Learning objectives for the workshop:

-- Describe the types of disabilities experienced by our students.
+- Describe the types of disabilities experienced by post-secondary students.

 - Describe diverse students' need for accessible course content.

 - Identify the benefits of accessible course design to all learners.